Public Benefits

 The Social Security Administration (SSA) encourages people to apply directly online or to make an appointment to file by phone as soon as the person becomes disabled.

-A person who has a severe physical or mental disability that has lasted, or is expected to last, for at least one year or more or result in death may apply if they also are limited in their ability to work and earn countable income of more than $1,350 a month or more than $2,260 if blind.
+A person who has a severe physical or mental disability that has lasted, or is expected to last, for at least one year or more or result in death may apply if they also are limited in their ability to work.
+If a person is able to work and their monthly earnings are more than $1,620 a month or more than $2,790 (if blind) the person is not eligible for SSDI or SSI.
 Unlike some organizations or government programs, SSA does not pay benefits for partial disability or for short term disability of less than 12 months.

 • Supplemental Security Income (SSI) Benefits are paid to children and adults who have limited income and limited resources.
-The parent’s income and resources (savings) are considered for children under age 18.
-After age 18 the parent’s income and resources (savings) are no longer considered.
+If a child is under age 18, the parent’s income and resources (savings) are counted to determine eligibility After age 18 the parent’s income and resources (savings) are no longer considered.

-If you have questions about which benefit you may qualify for, you may want to telephone SSA before filing or starting the process.
+If you have questions about which benefit you may qualify for, you may want to telephone SSA before filing or starting the process at (800) 772-1213.

 There are several ways that you can apply for benefits or start the process: